ElKinoflop/Blatherskite/README.md

 # Blatherskite - Untested
 Stacked acrylic handwired 12.75u 40% keyboard with a push button and LED grid.
+There are two versions, v1 or v2.
+The obvious difference is the component cover but the whole case has slightly different dimensions to accomodate it.

 <img src="https://github.com/ElKinoflop/Blatherskite/blob/main/images/Blatherskite%20Render%20(1).png" alt="Blatherskite Render">